Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Freiermuth had 26 receiving yards in one career matchup against the Ravens, 13.5 fewer than his receiving yards prop bet over/under for Sunday's game (39.5).
+- Freiermuth's 26 receiving yards in his one matchup against the Ravens are 10.5 fewer than his over/under for Sunday's game.

-- Freiermuth did not have a touchdown catch in that matchup against the Ravens.

-- This week Freiermuth will face the NFL's worst pass defense (296.4 yards allowed per game).

-- The Ravens' defense is 30th in the NFL, giving up 1.9 passing touchdowns per game.
+- The Ravens' defense is 30th in the league, allowing 1.9 passing touchdowns per game.

 Recent Performances